pinohu/DYNASTY/ohu-legacy-codex/volume-iii-revenue-business-systems/book-5-directory-empire/chapter-13-directory-selection-development.md

 ### Limitations & Boundaries

 **What the GPT Doesn't Do**:
-- ❌ Build the directory for you (provides instructions)
+- âŒ Build the directory for you (provides instructions)
-- ❌ Access your Brilliant Directories account
+- âŒ Access your Brilliant Directories account
-- ❌ Execute content creation directly
+- âŒ Execute content creation directly
-- ❌ Provide legal advice on data scraping or compliance
+- âŒ Provide legal advice on data scraping or compliance

 **What the GPT Does**:
-- ✅ Designs complete directory architectures
+- âœ… Designs complete directory architectures
-- ✅ Provides detailed implementation instructions
+- âœ… Provides detailed implementation instructions
-- ✅ Creates content strategies and templates
+- âœ… Creates content strategies and templates
-- ✅ Gives step-by-step configuration guidance
+- âœ… Gives step-by-step configuration guidance

 **Important**: The GPT provides operational guidance.
 Always ensure compliance with:
 - Data privacy regulations (GDPR, CCPA)